PARTICIPATION UNDER THE PLAN

 Your dependents may also be eligible to participate.
 For Plan purposes, your eligible dependents are:

 The child of a pensioner will be eligible only if he or she was covered under the Plan or a predecessor Plan on the pensioner’s retirement date or was born to the pensioner after the pensioner retired.
+Children are eligible from birth to age 26.

-• Your unmarried child of any age who is incapacitated and, as a result, is incapable of self support due to a mental or physical disability and who is primarily dependent on you for support and maintenance provided the incapacity began before the child reached age 21.
+• Your unmarried child of any age who is incapacitated and, as a result, is incapable of self support due to a mental or physical disability and who is primarily dependent on you for support and maintenance provided the incapacity began before the child reached age 26.
 The child will remain eligible for as long as he or she remains continuously incapacitated and dependent upon you for federal income tax purposes.

 • Your parents who qualify for coverage as “collateral dependents” if they were covered as collateral dependents under a local Port Plan as of December 31, 1999.
+Coverage will end for each collateral dependent on the first of the following:

 • On the last day of the month in which you marry or have an eligible dependent child; or